-Bachelor of Science in Kinesiology: Concentration in Physical Education
+Bachelor of Science in Kinesiology: Concentration in Integrated Teacher Education Program in Physical Education

-The Department of Kinesiology offers a Bachelor of Science in Kinesiology with concentrations in Exercise and Movement Sciences, and in Physical Education.
+The Department of Kinesiology offers a Bachelor of Science in Kinesiology with concentrations in Exercise and Movement Sciences and Integrated Teacher Education Program in Physical Education.
 Both concentrations require a set of pre-major prerequisites and core requirements, some of which may be utilized to fulfill general education requirements, and which establish the framework for the study of movement, skills, and physical activity from a variety of perspectives.
-In addition, a set of concentration-specific courses serves the purpose of preparing the student for specific careers and/or graduate study within the field or related disciplines.
+In addition, a set of concentration-specific courses serves the purpose of preparing the student for specific careers and graduate study within the field or related disciplines.
 Students must select one of the two concentrations.

-- All courses including physical activity courses used to satisfy completion of major requirements must be taken for a letter grade.
-No CR/NC grades may be used on the major petition for graduation.
+- All courses, including physical activity courses used to satisfy completion of major requirements, must be taken for a letter grade.
+No CR/NC grades may be used on the major petition for graduation with the exception of S ED 640 and S ED 660.

-- Students majoring in Physical Education must earn a grade of C or higher in all required Kinesiology theory courses and grade of B or higher in all movement-based courses.
+- Students majoring in Integrated Teacher Education Program in Physical Education must earn a grade of C or higher in all required Kinesiology theory courses and a grade of B or higher in all movement-based courses.

 Bachelor of Science